aaronparker/aaronparker.github.io/_posts/2014-11-19-measure-impact-folder-redirection.md

 # Previously in this Series

-So far in this series on folder redirection, we&#8217;ve covered [the basics of how folder redirection works](https://helgeklein.com/blog/2014/10/folder-redirection-impacts-ux-breaks-applications), what [the impact of folder redirection is on logon and application launch](http://stealthpuppy.com/visualizing-impact-folder-redirection-logon/) and in the previous article, [Helge covered the impact on search in the Start menu](https://helgeklein.com/blog/2014/11/visualizing-impact-folder-redirection-start-menu-search/).
-In this article, we&#8217;ll focus on actual measurements of that impact.
+So far in this series on folder redirection, we've covered [the basics of how folder redirection works](https://helgeklein.com/blog/2014/10/folder-redirection-impacts-ux-breaks-applications), what [the impact of folder redirection is on logon and application launch](http://stealthpuppy.com/visualizing-impact-folder-redirection-logon/) and in the previous article, [Helge covered the impact on search in the Start menu](https://helgeklein.com/blog/2014/11/visualizing-impact-folder-redirection-start-menu-search/).
+In this article, we'll focus on actual measurements of that impact.

 # Measuring the Impact on Logon Performance

-To measure the impact on performance of different configurations, including different profile sizes, folder redirection enabled or disabled and the file server under different stress conditions, we&#8217;ve used Helge&#8217;s own [uberAgent](https://helgeklein.com/uberagent-for-splunk/) in each of our environments.
-So while each environment was different, we&#8217;ve used the same methodology to measure the impact.
+To measure the impact on performance of different configurations, including different profile sizes, folder redirection enabled or disabled and the file server under different stress conditions, we've used Helge's own [uberAgent](https://helgeklein.com/uberagent-for-splunk/) in each of our environments.
+So while each environment was different, we've used the same methodology to measure the impact.

 When we discuss profile sizes we referring to both the total size of the profile as well as the number of files in the profile.
 For these tests, we have 3 profile sizes: